rosettatype/hyperglot/README.md

 ### Installation

 You will need to have Python 3 installed.
-Install via repo and pip:
+Install via pip:

 ```
 $ pip install hyperglot